Code-Institute-Submissions/mtopircean-project2/README.md

       3 options are selected with equal results:
       (/readme/features/calculate-feature-three-options-equal.jpg)

-      * Recommandation then is returned part of a modal.
+      * recommendation then is returned part of a modal.
-  * Random generation function: Will provide a "coin-flip" type of recommandation based on a basic algorithm.
+  * Random generation function: Will provide a "coin-flip" type of recommendation based on a basic algorithm.
 It will be able to generate independent of any data being provided in the user input area.
 It`s functionality is very basic and can be used as a pure random selector if needed.
   (/readme/features/random-feature.jpg)

   * Reset option score values: it`s functionality is to allow the user to reset the score of their options with a single click of a button.
 It will not reset the value of the importance criteria as it is considered a key element that once set, should not change often